erocknhares/ftl-template/README.md

 # ftl-template
-For the freeform training lesson (FTL) template used to write FTLs.
+For the freeform training lesson (FTL) template used to write FTLs for digital training.